-Every home extension project requires money and you need to save for you to achieve your desired extension.
-Saving your hard earned money for a few years makes it difficult for you to spend it on just one blow.
 People sometimes look for means to save money on their project.
-Some hire affordable and reliable home contractors, others do things by themselves, select a cheaper materials, etc. So if you want to spend money wisely on your project, here are some ways:
+Some hire affordable and reliable home contractors, others do things by themselves, choose cheaper materials, etc. So if you want to spend money wisely on your project, here are some interesting methods:

 Curves and corners are costly to build, so keep your extension’s design as simple as possible.
 A rectangular or square footprint with a simple pitched roof will be cheapest.
 Design the build around off-the-shelf products, such as standard-size doors and windows.